Configure SSO with SCIM for system users (Admin SSO)

 Apply the changes.

-For more information, refer to the Group Mapping document.
+For more information, refer to the document.

 Step 5: Enable SSO Sign-in for System Users